ivbhatt/TerrainRecognition-Competition/README.md

 # DLNN-ProjC
 Project made as part of ECE542: Deep Learning &amp; Neural Networks; TerrainRecognition <br/>
-*This work finished first on the leaderboard with F1-score of 0.935 on the private-test set.
+*This work finished first on the leaderboard with an F1-score of 0.935 on the private-test set.

 ## Dependencies: